mrwweb/wp-inline-access/readme.txt

 == Screenshots ==

 1. This plugin creates a new "Toggle Edit Mode" button in the Admin Bar.
 Click it to learn about the web page you're viewing and enable clickable, editable elements.
+2. Once clicked on the front end, the clicked element is highlighted.
+(Widgets are especially pretty.)

 == Changelog ==